webdriverio/webdriverio/website/blog/2018-12-19-webdriverio-v5-released.md

 I want to thank everyone who has been deeply involved in the support channel helping people out on daily basis.
 With over 3500 users it became impossible for me to answer everyone on the level I did before.
 Thank you [Erwin Heitzman](https://github.com/erwinheitzman), [Tu Huynh](https://twitter.com/TuHuynh62224168), [Jim Davis](https://twitter.com/fijijavis), [Xu Cao](https://github.com/caoxu2000), [Boris Osipov](https://github.com/BorisOsipov) and [Wim Selles](https://twitter.com/wswebcreation).

-Big shoutout do [Daniel Chivescu](https://twitter.com/iamdanchiv) and [Josh Cypher](https://twitter.com/joshuacypher) who have been giving talks on WebdriverIO around the world.<br>
+Big shoutout to [Daniel Chivescu](https://twitter.com/iamdanchiv) and [Josh Cypher](https://twitter.com/joshuacypher) who have been giving talks on WebdriverIO around the world.<br>
 <br>
 And last but not least thank you [Adam Bjerstedt](https://github.com/abjerstedt), who has not only been helping out in the community channel; but also for helping to push out the v5 release at the end.<br>
 <br>